colognerb/refugees/README.md

 Start the development server:

-    $ jekyll serve --watchi
+    $ jekyll serve --watch

-The site is not running at http://localhost:4000.
+The site is now running at http://localhost:4000.